Curtain Call: The Hits

-Curtain Call: The Hits is the first greatest hits album by American rapper Eminem.
-It was released on December 6, 2005, under Shady Records, Aftermath Entertainment, and Interscope Records.
+Curtain Call: The Hits is the first greatest hits album by the American rapper Eminem.
+It was released on December 6, 2005, under Shady Records, Goliath Artists, Aftermath Entertainment, WEB Entertainment, and Interscope Records.
 The album collects Eminem's most popular singles, as well as three new songs: "Fack", "When I'm Gone", and "Shake That" featuring Nate Dogg.
 A live version of "Stan" performed with English singer-songwriter Elton John at the 43rd Grammy Awards is also included as a bonus track.

 The album was certified Diamond in the United States on March 8, 2022, and quintuple platinum in New Zealand.
 It reached number one on several charts, including the US Billboard 200 and UK Albums Chart.

 On July 11, 2022, Eminem announced a sequel to the album titled Curtain Call 2, which would contain material from his later work.
 It was released on August 5, 2022.